 - A development session with FCAC Producer on extending the life of your project

 - Public liability insurance when on site.

 - Participate as an artist in audience development / community reach initiatives

 - Fully utilise the resources of FCAC to achieve your artistic goals

 - Liaise with a range of FCAC staff in regards to use of the venue and equipment including venue, marketing and programming staff

 - Provide a written evaluation of your experience in Call to Create within 6 weeks of completing your outcome

 - Participate in the artistic community of FCAC by attending events and sharing your work at relevant stakeholder engagements

 This year, Call to Create is inviting artists to submit an online application using the form provided below.
-Call to Create is taking applications for projects from June 2017.
+Call to Create is not currently taking applications for projects in 2017.